bhartiy/learnsellacious/pages/39.frontend-product-filter/02.filter-configurations/docs.md

 **Filters to Show:** In this section we can configure what filters we want to show in our frontend display module.
 Drag and drop fields in Inabled section which you wnat to show in module.
 **NOTE:** There are options for attribute filter to show them all(Global+Product+variants) or some of them.
 For example if you want to show only product attribute filter in module enable Product attribute filer and keep All, Global and variat disabled.
 ![](Screenshot%202020-10-24%20at%202.44.51%20PM.png)
+**Category Levels:** choose how many category levels can be shown in category filters.
+**Categories Limit:** Choose how many categories can be shown in category filters.
+**Sub-categories Limit:** Choose how many sub-categories can be shown in category filters.
+**Special Categories Limit:** Choose how many special categories can be shown in category filters.
+**Special Offers Limit:** Choose how many Special offers(discounts) can be shown in filters.
+**Stores Limit:** Choose how many Stores can be shown in filters.
+**Apply filters by:** choose action for applying filters Apply buttons or selecting individual filters.
+Choosing apply button will display apply butto over filter module which will apply all chosen parameters.
+Individual filters will be applied as soona as selected and page will load.
+**Show Choices from selected Category only:** Option to choose to inherit values from parent category or not.
+Suppose there's a category named Laptop and Computers is the parent of Laptop.
+On products page of Laptop, attributes filters will now only show options of values saved in products of Laptop and not of Computers.